jazkarta/obsolete-edx-sga/README.md

     You can also configure S3 to be used as the file storage backend.
 Ask a fellow developer or devops for the correct settings to enable this.
 If you're using ansible to provision devstack, you may want to refer to [this edX article on configuring data storage](https://openedx.atlassian.net/wiki/spaces/OpenOPS/pages/112001105/Configuring+Data+Storage).

+1. **Add SGA to the Advanced Module List for your course in Studio**

+    Open Advanced Settings for your course in Studio ("Settings" drop down in the top nav > "Advanced Settings"), and add `"edx_sga"` to the "Advanced Module List" value (i.e.: the value for "Advanced Module List" should be a JSON list, and that list should include `"edx_sga"`).

 1. **If necessary, add SGA to installed Django apps**